If you want to be an archaeologist, what do you need to do to get that first job?

 How can you be more prepared?

 A graduate job in archaeology is likely to be a fixed-term contract doing archaeological fieldwork.
 These get you into archaeological employment; from there, it is much easier to get a permanent job.
 The number of these jobs is directly related to how well the economy is doing.
-As most archaeological work is done in relation to building developments, employment dropped off sharply early on in the current recession, but the profession will be amongst the first to benefit when the economy improves.
+As most archaeological work is done in relation to building developments, the profession will be amongst the first to benefit when the economy improves.

 Essentially, universities and commercial units use the same techniques and produce similar fieldwork reports.
 However, the aims of the projects are different and so is the way they are done.
 Universities will balance fieldwork that relates to their own research interests, with providing training for students.
 In professional practice, clients contract the projects and the work is bid for in a tender; therefore, conditions are stricter.